-Create a Check-Ins event out of a detailed Registrations event.
-The integration syncs the two events and can check in any person who has registered.
-This also allows you to print name tags, and it shows Registrations information as an alert inside Check-Ins.
+Create a Check-Ins event out of a detailed Registrations Signup.
+The "Checkistrations" integration connects the two events, which allows you to check in any person who has registered and print name tags.

-This integration is not available for simple Registration events, since individual attendees are not registering for the Registrations event.
+This integration is not available for simple Registration signups since individual attendees are not registering for the Registrations event.

-Once your assignments are set up and people are assigned to them, go to the Registrations tab and click Check In.
+Once your assignments are set up and people are assigned to them, you can create your Check-Ins event.
+Choose Check In from the Actions dropdown in the Assignments tab.

-- This auto-creates Check-Ins locations out of the Registrations event's assignment areas: [Event Name]: [Assignment Area Name].
-Self stations will only allow the user to check-in to their assigned area.
+The option with the name and assignment type name ([Event Name]: [Assignment Type Name]) auto-creates Check-Ins locations out of the Registrations event's assignment areas, just like the Assignments tab.
+Self stations will only allow the attendee to check in to their assigned area.

 If you have multiple assignment types, you will need to create multiple Check-Ins events.

-When you select the event, you'll be given the option to go to the Check-Ins event to make changes to the settings or go to a station to start checking people in.
+You'll be given the option to go to the Check-Ins event to make changes to the settings or launch a station to start checking people in.

 If you choose to go to the event, you can update the settings, add labels, or adjust filters for checking in.